Vocal Paresis - The Causes and Consequences.

-Somebody we had previously treated had fallen on a bicycle's handle bar while being pushed by a car from the rear.
+Somebody else, we had previously treated, had fallen on a bicycle's handlebar while being pushed by a car from the rear.

 The above (almost unbelievable accidents we have dealt with) are just to name a few.

-So, there are many circumstances which could produce this nasty condition; the consequences of which, unfortunately, could cause a devastating vocal disability.
+There are many circumstances that could produce this nasty condition; the consequences of which, unfortunately, could cause a devastating vocal disability.